Restoration Druid Talents & Build Guide – Legion 7.3

-This section of the Restoration Druid guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
+Welcome to the Resto Druid Talent Guide!
+This guide provides an overview of all Resto Druid talents, information on which talents work well in different situations, and popular Resto Druid builds in Wowhead's talent calculator.

 This guide is currently updated and maintained by